 The cost of surgical errors is serious.
 For some patients, they could become permanently disabled, disfigured or even suffer from severe emotional trauma.
 For some, these surgical errors could result in a loss of life.
 Because surgical errors most often require extensive follow-up care and additional medical costs, these are one of the more costly types of medical malpractice cases.

 If you or a loved one is the victim of a surgical error, you may have grounds for a medical malpractice case.
-Contact the surgical malpractice attorneys at Leifer Law Firm today.
+Contact the Boca Raton surgical malpractice lawyers at Leifer Law Firm today.
 We are here to aggressively protect your rights against surgeons who failed to offer you the care you deserve.
 You put your lives in the hands of these professionals – and they need to provide you with an extra duty of care while taking care of you.

 Call us today for a free consultation regarding your medical malpractice case.
 There is no fee if you hire us and we only are paid if we win your case.